 Civil Partnerships

-Our family lawyers have significant experience in advising couples on pre-partnership agreements, detailing financial and property arrangements in the event that the partnership end.
-We also provide expert advice to resolve any disputes arising from separation.
+Our civil partnership solicitors have significant experience advising couples on pre-partnership agreements, which set out financial and property arrangements in the event of a dissolution or the partnership ending.

 “The family law team at Osbornes is one of the strongest in London; across all areas of work from international cases, financial and children work, Osbornes is a market leader.”